 “Don’t Buy the Cheap Tickets” and more tips from an airline insider

 It is important to plan before you fly.
-Before you book a ticket, check if there are any restrictions that may affect your travel plans or the items you can bring on board.
+Before you book an airline ticket, check if there are any restrictions that may affect your travel plans or the items you can bring on board.
 In this episode, we are joined by Kerwin McKenzie, an early-retired airline employee and a commercial aviation enthusiast who is focused on making your airline trips more enjoyable with the information he provides on passrider.com.

 I’ve worked in the airline industry for 16.5 years and hold a Master’s degree in Aeronautical Sciences from Embry-Riddle Aeronautical University, known as the “Harvard of the Skies.”Kerwin McKenzie